-14. Pilots wishing to fly must join the upwind end of the pilot line and obtain clearance from those already flying before launching a model or taking off.
+14. Pilots wishing to fly must obtain clearance from those already flying before launching a model or taking off.
 Unless there is clear agreement from those already flying, models for take-off must always be positioned upwind of the last pilot in the line.

-15. Pilots must stand together on the flight line to enable communication with each other.
+15. Pilots must stand together on the flight line to enable communication with each other; the windsock marks the upwind limit of the pilot line.
 All takeoffs, landings, low passes, unusual manoeuvres and emergencies must be announced clearly.

 16. The rules regarding frequency usage as set out in section C must be strictly adhered to and no exceptions are allowed.

 17. Any transmitter that is switched on, but not actually controlling a model in flight, must have its aerial retracted and its location must be at least 5 metres away from any transmitter that is controlling a model in flight.